All Plants

 Paste Tomatoes

 Thick-walled, meaty tomatoes with low moisture content — the gold standard for making sauces, paste, salsa, and canning.
 These workhorses of the kitchen garden produce abundantly and process down into rich, concentrated flavor.
-Varieties include: Roma (classic low-moisture paste tomato), San Marzano (renowned for sweet flavor and low acidity), Amish Paste (heirloom, meaty with rich flavor), Principe Borghese (small, intense — perfect for drying), Floradade (disease resistant, high yield), Homestead 24 (compact with excellent flavor), Ace 55 (productive, disease-resistant), Rio Grande (meaty with rich flavor), Early Girl (vibrant red, great for slicing and salads), Marglobe Improved (classic heirloom, rich tangy flavor), and Valencia (bright orange, sweet with low acidity).
-Growing tips: Paste tomatoes tend to ripen in a concentrated flush, ideal for canning days.
+Varieties may include: San Marzano, Roma, Amish Paste, and other paste-type selections bred for sauce making.
+Growing tips: Paste tomatoes tend to ripen in a concentrated flush, which is ideal for canning days.
+They are generally more disease-resistant than slicing types.
 In our Owens Valley climate, the dry air and intense sun actually benefit paste tomatoes by concentrating their sugars.
 Plant in full sun, cage or stake, and water at the base to keep foliage dry.

 $4.00